 Municipal Service Center

-Tree-lined avenues shade us during our hot summers, raise our property values and clean our air.
+Tree-lined avenues offer shade during our hot summers, raise our property values, and clean our air.
 That's why so many trees have been planted in the City of Stockton.

-Stockton's urban forestry commitment continues to be successful with the support and partnership of residents throughout the community.
+The success of Stockton's urban forestry commitment continues with the support of residents throughout the community.
 Thousands of property owners help by caring for the street trees adjacent to their property.
-If you are planning to plant a new tree, the City of Stockton requires that trees be on the approved species list.
+If you are planning to plant a new tree, the City of Stockton requires trees be on the approved species list.

-A new local tree advocacy group is the Stockton Tree Foundation whose mission is 'To Protect, Preserve, And Enhance The Urban Forest, Both On Private And Public Lands Within The Community.'
-This group presented at the UNRC (University Neighborhood Renaissance Committee) Tree Symposium held in October.
+A new local tree advocacy group is the Stockton Tree Foundation whose mission is "To Protect, Preserve, And Enhance The Urban Forest, Both On Private And Public Lands Within The Community."
+This group presented at the UNRC (University Neighborhood Renaissance Committee) Tree Symposium.
 You can find out more information about this group and their mission through the link provided below.

-Trees located on private property are the responsibility of the property owner.
+Trees located on private property are the property owner's responsibility.
 To determine if a tree is on private property or in a city right-of-way, please contact the Tree Division.
-Residents may trim, prune and maintain trees adjacent to their property in city rights-of-way but must submit a Street Tree Planting/Removal Permit Application to obtain approval prior to removing or planting trees in those areas.
+Residents may trim, prune, and maintain trees adjacent to their property in city rights-of-way but must submit a Street Tree Planting/Removal Permit Application to obtain approval prior to removing or planting trees in those areas.

-In some areas, the Pacific, Gas & Electric Company (PG&E) has a maintenance program that includes the trimming of trees away from electric utility lines.
+In some areas, the Pacific Gas and Electric Company (PG&E) has a maintenance program that includes trimming trees away from electric utility lines.
 For information about the maintenance of trees in power lines, please contact PG&E (see contact information under External Links below).

-Property owners may remove trees or stumps in City rights-of way or easements if a permit is obtained.
-The Street Tree Planting/Removal Permit Application should be completed and returned.
+Property owners may remove trees or stumps in City rights-of way or easements if a permit (Street Tree Planting/Removal Permit Application) is completed and returned.
 An inspector will assess the street and approve or deny the permit based on a variety of factors, including (but not limited to) the following:

 Property owners will be contacted regarding the tree assessment with information regarding the approval or denial of permit.
-If a tree is removed, property owners must, at their own cost, plant a replacement tree within the guidelines Stockton Municipal Code 16.162
+If a tree is removed, property owners must, at their own cost, plant a replacement tree within the guidelines of Stockton Municipal Code 16.162.

 PG&E (800) 743-5000